gem5bootcamp/bootcamp/slides/03-Developing-gem5-models/09-extending-gem5-models.md

 ## 01-local-inst-tracker

-We should expect to see below log in `simout.txt`
+We should expect to see the below log in `simout.txt`:

 ```bash
 Global frequency set at 1000000000000 ticks per second